8 special spots in the Netherlands you may not have heard of

 8 less known places to visit in the Netherlands

-Here are eight of our favourite towns around the Netherlands that are less struck by the tourist fever:
+Here are eight of our favourite towns around the Netherlands that are less struck by tourist fever:

-Brielle
+1. Brielle

-It’s definitely a prime location for all you drone lovers because the aerial views of this town’s star-shaped structure deriving from an old 1713 fort are simply breath-taking.
+It’s definitely a prime location for all you drone lovers because the aerial views of this town’s star-shaped structure - deriving from an old 1713 fort - are simply breathtaking.
 It has nine bastions and five ravelins that can be seen clearly from the air, and numerous gates are still in their original form.
+If you haven’t got a drone, you can get a great view climbing the steps of the Grote Sint-Catharijnekerk, a church where William of Orange married his third wife in 1575.

 To get an overview of the town’s history, it’s worth visiting the old City Hall which is now a historic museum called Den Briel, or if you know Dutch, there is a City Walking Tour app available for your smartphone.

-Naarden
+2. Naarden

 It is one of the oldest churches in the Netherlands having survived the Spanish invasion and the burning down of the town.
 The church has numerous wooden vaults that were hidden for many years until its recent restoration, which can now all be seen by the public during the numerous events that it hosts including music nights and the photo festival.

-Schiedam
+3. Schiedam

 Schiedam is a city and independent municipality on the outskirts of Rotterdam.
 It is well known for its distilleries, malt houses and production of jenever (gin).

-Enkhuizen
+4. Enkhuizen

-Ameland
+5. Ameland

 Ameland is one of the West Frisian Islands situated on the north coast of the Netherlands and is famous for its sand dunes.
-With its neighbouring tourist hotspots of Texel or Terschelling, Ameland is sometimes overlooked.
+With its neighbouring tourist hotspots of Texel and Terschelling, Ameland is sometimes overlooked.

 Like most parts of Friesland, Ameland has some spectacular landscapes, nature and wildlife.
 It has a variety of different plants, large dunes and over 60 different types of birds.
 It even has its own woods, one of which is called the Nesser Bos.

 Most people travel to Ameland by ferry, but you can also fly there.
-On a good day, when the tide is low between Friesland and Ameland, you can hike across it, known as mudflat hiking.
+On a good day, when the tide is low between Friesland and Ameland, you can hike across it, known as mudflat walking.

-Giethoorn
+6. Giethoorn

 This little gem, nicknamed "little Venice", is only accessible by boat through an intricate network of small canals.
 To get there, you have to take the train to Steenwijk and then a bus for about half an hour.